-4.9.4 Number of Sectors per Track
+4.10.4 Number of Sectors per Track

-This parameter specifies the total number of physical sectors per track, including spares.
-The valid range is from 1 through 255.
+For Type 1 drives, this parameter specifies the total number of physical sectors per track, including spares.

-4.9.5 Number of Heads

-This parameter specifies the number of data heads per physical drive.
 The valid range is from 1 through 63.
+This value is used only for type code 1.

+4.10.5 Number of Heads

+For Type 1 drives, this parameter specifies the number of data heads per physical drive.
+The valid range is from 1 through 16.

-4.9.6 Number of Cylinders
+4.10.6 Number of Cylinders

-This parameter specifies the total number of physical cylinders per drive, including spares.
+For Type 1 drives, this parameter specifies the total number of physical cylinders per drive, including spares.
 The valid range is from 1 through 4,095.

-4.9.7 Number of Spare Sectors per Track
+4.10.7 Number of Spare Sectors per Track

-This parameter specifies the number of spare sectors reserved per track.
+For Type 1 drives, this parameter specifies the number of spare sectors reserved per track.
 Emulex recommends a value of 1; larger values will unnecessarily reduce the capacity of the drive.
-The default value of 1 is used if you select a type code of 2.

-4.9.8 Number of Alternate Cylinders
+4.10.8 Number of Alternate Cylinders

-This parameter specifies the number of spare cylinders per physical drive.
-The valid range is from 0 through 15.
-At least one cylinder must be specified as an alternate.
-(If spare sectors are specified, the sector replacement algorithm needs one track for working space.)
-Emulex recommends a value of two; this is the default value if you select a type code of 2.
+For Type 1 drives, this parameter specifies the number of spare cylinders per physical drive.
+The valid range is from 0 through 127.
+You must reserve two cylinders if spare sectors are specified (the sector replacement algorithm needs the cylinders for working space).
+A minimum of two cylinders must be specified as alternates.
+Emulex recommends a value of two.

-If Split Code 1 is used, you must specify twice the normal number of alternate cylinders because they are divided evenly between the two logical drives.
+If Split Code 1 or 2 is used, alternate cylinders are divided evenly between the two logical drives.
+Therefore, an even number of alternate cylinders should be specified.
+If Split Code 3 is specified, the alternate cylinders are divided on a per head basis (as the logical units are).
 A minimum of 2 alternate cylinders must be specified if block replacement is to function with a cylinder split.
+This value is used only for type 1 drives.